September 9, 2019

 If you have a mild illness, such as cold symptoms, sore throat, low-grade fever or are taking antibiotics, you can still get vaccinated.

-Most people who have a documented egg allergy can still be vaccinated.
+Most people who have a documented egg allergy can still be vaccinated and do not require any period of observation after receiving the vaccine.
 Egg-free recombinant vaccine products are available for those 18 years and older.
-Talk with an allergist to understand your best options.
+Talk with an your health care provider to understand your best options.